michaelmalick/phd-thesis/2_introduction/intro.md

 salmon population that migrate past the salmon farms [CITE].
 Similarly, mobile predators such as birds, and marine mammals predate salmon across numerous populations, although it is unclear if predation rates from these predators are high enough to cause synchrony across population [CITE].
-However, in many areas (e.g., Alaska) the prevalence of disease and spatial extent of predation within and across populations is largely unknown, making it difficult to estimate the relative importance of these mechanisms in driving the observed spatial synchrony.
+However, in many areas (e.g., Alaska) the prevalence of disease and spatial extent of predation within and across populations is largely unknown due to the lack of pertinent data, making it difficult to estimate the relative importance of these mechanisms in driving the observed spatial synchrony.

 Among the four hypothesized mechanisms driving spatial synchrony across animal populations, synchronous environmental conditions is the most studied.